Reposition your view of paradise with a transatlantic or transpacific cruise.

 For transatlantic cruises, the best time to set sail is either spring and fall, when the weather is still warm but prices are more affordable.
 However, transpacific cruises are recommended during the Southern Hemisphere's winter, from May to October.
 This is because summer is the South Pacific's cyclone season.

 Remember to pack for all weather conditions, as you will have warm summery port days, as well as cooler nights at sea.
-On transpacific cruises, you'll also cross hemispheres, so may need clothing for summer and winter conditions if cruising from to
+On transpacific cruises, you'll also cross hemispheres, so may need clothing for summer and winter conditions if cruising from Sydney to Seattle

 From Australia to the Azores, transatlantic and transpacific cruises expose you to several cuisines, including Caribbean, American and Pacific Islander.
 From fast-food favorites to rice-based comfort food, here are a few must-try foods.